 Take a ferry ride

 You can still get out on the water, even in the winter.
-Explore the islands of Casco Bay by taking a ferry ride with Casco Bay Lines.
+For something unique to do in Portland, explore the islands of Casco Bay by taking a ferry ride with Casco Bay Lines.
 Ferries run every day of the year to Peaks Island, Little Diamond Island, Great Diamond Island, Long Island, Cliff Island and Chebeague Island.

 A ferry ride is also an excellent way to view several lighthouses.
 While there are shorter rides, for a view of all the islands, take the 3.5-hour mail run ride that includes some narration if there are more than 10 tourists and stops that may last up to 15 minutes.
 There’s a heated indoor area if you get too cold.